fforbeck/Payroll-SmartContract/README.md

 ### Considerations
- - Instead of passing a list of tokens with an arbitrary size to calculate the distribution or receive payments,
+ - Instead of passing a list of tokens with an arbitrary size to calculate the distribution or receive payments, it prevents problems with maximum block size with an array of arbitraty length;
-, I changed to one token at time to prevent problems with maximum block size.
- - Added destroy function to terminate the contract and return the funds to its owner.
+ - The destroy function terminates the contract and returns the funds to the contract owner;
- - Implemented a very basic ERC20 EURT token without allowance in order to transfer token funds using a token contract.
-It is the default token.
-More tokens can be added.
+ - Implemented a very basic ERC20 EURT and USDT tokens without allowance in order to transfer token funds using a token contract.
+The EURT is the default token.
+More tokens can be easily added;
- - Assumed we can trust 100% in the oracle exchange rates.
+ - Assumed we can trust 100% in the oracle exchange rates; It can be improved later;
- - The contract relies on a default oracle address and default EUR token address provided via constructor.
+ - The contract relies on a default oracle address and default EURT address provided via constructor args;
- - Added fallback functions for token and ether.
+ - Added fallback functions for token and ether;
  - The test accounts are available on `script/ganache-cli.sh` script which uses custom balances to execute the truffle test `test/PayrollContractTest.js`.